unrealwork/atsd-use-cases/CBI_CPI/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/f322562c/8/#fullscreen)

-Inflation and deflation have a number of tanglibe effects, the most obvious of which is the increase and decrease in the prices of everyday purchases, measured by CPI as shown above.
+Inflation and deflation have a number of tangible effects, the most obvious of which is the increase and decrease in the prices of everyday purchases, measured by CPI as shown above.
 Additionally, gross yield of cash can be measured to track the appreciation or depreciation of the value of liquid currency.
-In a country experiencing serious hyperinflation, such as the Weimar Republic in the twenties, Japan in the fourties, Israel in the eighties, or Russia in the nineties, the value of liquid currency can depreciate to the point of worthlessness very quickly.
+In a country experiencing serious hyperinflation, such as the Weimar Republic in the twenties, Japan in the forties, Israel in the eighties, or Russia in the nineties, the value of liquid currency can depreciate to the point of worthlessness very quickly.
 But this phenomenon is simply an accelerated version of the natural inflation that occurs in even the most dynamic and robust economies.